Gigantoraptor: Ontogeny and development

 A histological analysis performed on the holotype fibula by Xu and colleagues in 2007 showed that the specimen had seven lines of arrested growth (LAGs, or growth rings) as preserved.
 As several LAGs were missing, the team used inverse calculations to determine them, resulting in a total of 11.
 The amount of LAGs indicate the holotype was around 11 years old at the time of death and had an average growth of 128–140 kg per year.
 The performed histology also suggests that this individual was an adult, as there was extensive development of the secondary osteons, tightly packed LAGs close to the periphery of the bone, and a poorly vascularized layer of lamellar bone in the outer circumferential layer, which indicates a relatively sloppy growth rate.
 However, given that the fourth to seventh sets of LAGs were not very tightly packed, Xu and colleagues inferred that the individual reached its young adulthood at the age of 7.
 Moreover, the specimen was found to still be a relatively young adult and thereby it would have grown larger when it reached the adult stage.
 This indicates that Gigantoraptor had a growth rate much faster than most large non-avian theropods, such as tyrannosaurids.

 Another unusual development in Gigantoraptor are the elongated hindlimbs.
 Xu and colleagues pointed out the larger the theropod becomes, the shorter and stockier the legs become in order to withstand the increasing mass.
 This is contrasted by Gigantoraptor with both femur and tibia being over 1 m, a combination that is not usually found in theropods of this size.
-The elongation of these limbs indicates that it was one of the most cursorial—an animal adapted to run or maintain certain speed for a large amount of time—large theropods.
+It was suggested the elongation of these limbs would make it the most cursorial—an animal adapted to run or maintain certain speed for a large amount of time—large theropods.
 Furthermore, Gigantoraptor had an extensively pneumatized vertebral column, which may have aided in weight loss.
+However, later analysis of the limb material found various features that directly contradicted a cursorial lifestyle, such as an elongated digit IV, curved toe claws, and the lack of an arctometatarsal condition.